Nabla Labs

 How it works.

-You send us a graded DXF/CAD pattern set and a description of your target customer.
-We run a closed‑loop simulation across a population of bodies that match that customer, identify where grading breaks at each size, and return a diagnostic report and an adjusted DXF.
+You send a graded DXF/CAD pattern set and a description of your target customer.
+Nabla Labs runs a closed-loop simulation across a population of bodies that match that customer, identifies where grading breaks at each size, and returns a diagnostic report and an adjusted DXF.

 01